Wevok, Alaska: Climate

 Wevok has a weather station at nearby Cape Lisburne.
-Wevok's climate is tundra climate (Köppen ET), as the average temperature in the hottest month is only around 45 F. Due to the influence of the Bering Sea and Chukchi Sea, the coldest months of the year are usually from February to March, and the warmest time of the year is from the end of July to the beginning of August.
+Wevok's climate is a tundra climate (Köppen ET), as the average temperature in the hottest month is only around 45 F. Due to the influence of the Bering Sea and Chukchi Sea, the coldest months of the year are usually from February to March, and the warmest time of the year is from the end of July to the beginning of August.